austinmama/vsrx/getting-help.md

 # Getting help and support
 {: #getting-help-and-support}

-If you have problems or questions when using {{site.data.keyword.vsrx_full}} Standard, you can get help by searching for information or by asking questions through one of the forums listed below.
-You can also open a support case.
+If you have problems or questions when using {{site.data.keyword.vsrx_full}} Standard, you can get help by searching for information, or by posting your question on [Stack Overflow](https://stackoverflow.com/search?q=vsrx+ibm-cloud) and tag your question with "vsrx" and "ibm-cloud".
+You can also open an IBM Support case.
 {: shortdesc}

-When using the forums to ask a question, tag your question so that it is seen by the IBM Cloud development teams.

-* If you have technical questions about {{site.data.keyword.vsrx_full}} Standard, post your question on [Stack Overflow](https://stackoverflow.com/search?q=vsrx+ibm-cloud) and tag your question with "vsrx" and "ibm-cloud".
-* For questions about the service and getting started instructions, use the [IBM developerWorks dW Answers](https://developer.ibm.com/answers/topics/vsrx/) forum.
-Include the "vsrx" and "ibm-cloud" tags.

-See [Getting help](https://{DomainName}/docs/get-support?topic=get-support-using-avatar) for more details about using the forums.
+See [Getting help](https://{DomainName}/docs/get-support?topic=get-support-using-avatar) for details about using forums.

 For information about opening an IBM support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-getting-customer-support).